invidian/secure-and-reproducible-arch-linux/README.md

   - Do USB pass-through of your real YubiKey device to the virtual machine.
 This guide use all 3 GPG slots on YubiKey, so make sure you have a backup of your existing keys.
   - Create a virtual disk which will be acting as your portable GPG keyring.
 Minimal extra steps will be required to get it to work, e.g. making sure virtual disk is mounted at time when GPG is required + additional environment variable to point to the right `$GNUPGHOME`.

+### How do you protect booting Recovery OS?
+Does it need to be protected?

+- Recovery OS uses Secure Boot, which guarantees it's **Authenticity (identity)**.
+- Recovery OS uses `dm-verity` to generate hash of root filesystem, then is then added to the kernel command line parameters with EFISTUB and signed using Secure Boot Database Key.
+This guarantees it's **integrity**.
+- What about possible credentials stored on the image?
+Private keys for WireGuard installation network?
+WiFi password?
+If you encrypt it, how do you decrypt?
+  - There should be no plaintext secrets stored on the image except the WiFi password, which is required to enable installation over local wireless network.
+An attacker with physical access to your Recovery Image, may have physical access to your Ethernet network anyway, if you do not have 802.1X configured on Ethernet level or additional physical protection on the Ethernet ports.
+    - Limiting/disabling DHCP does not offer any real security.
+    - MAC address filtering does not offer good security either, as MAC addresses can be spoofed.
+It may also be difficult to roll out on some devices.
+    - Security measures should be used on higher levels than MAC addresses (Layer 2) anyway to provide additional security for your network.
+  - This guide stores GPG-encrypted Disk Encryption Recovery Keys on Recovery Volume to make them available during installation.
+For secrets which are not required for unattended boot (e.g. WiFi password), you can use this method to securely store them on Recovery Volume.
+  - Storing other types of plaintext secrets in Recovery Image is not supported right now with this guide.
+If this is what you really need, perhaps you need to replace the `archiso` in Recovery Image build process to perform regular Arch Linux installation, including disk encryption, similar to what we will be finally using, then configuring `overlayfs` combined with `tmpfs` or similar configuration and mount your root partition in read-only mode, to get ISO like environment which cannot be permanently modified while used.

 ### Block-based backups vs File-based backups

 This guide prefers file-based backups